eosnetworkfoundation/grant-framework/applications/fundle.md

 Founder of branding and positioning agencies with over 25 years of experience.
 Colleagues, clients and project teams consider me as a positive-critical person with a practical approach.
 I have always been a generalist with a sharp focus on details who was responsible for the clear translations from strategy to creation.
 Passion for solving problems; complex or simple, always with the highest attainable end result.

+**Rhett Oudkerk Pool**

+Role: Business/Web3 Advisor

+CEO and founder of Zaisan, Europechain and previously Kahuna.
+A passionate entrepreneur, business leader, consultant, public speaker, and investor in Cyber Security & Web3 Companies.
+Always left of the chasm.
+Helping innovative companies and entrepreneurs create next-generation business models utilizing blockchain technology, to be part of the Internet of Value.

 **Zaisan**